-MOSA Mack Science features earth, physical, and life science units aimed at middle school classrooms; each unit emphasizes the NGSS Science and Engineering Practices.
-Students start by watching a cartoon featuring the likable character, Mosa Mack: Science Detective, a young woman who solves science problems.
-Teachers can organize each unit around a host of provided materials: lesson plans, graphic organizers, quizzes, slideshow presentations, videos, and rubrics.
+Mosa Mack Science features earth, physical, and life science units aimed at middle school classrooms; each unit emphasizes the NGSS Science and Engineering Practices.
+Students start by watching either a live-action video or a cartoon featuring the likable character Mosa Mack, Science Detective, a young woman who solves science problems.
+Teachers can then organize each unit around a host of provided materials: lesson plans, graphic organizers, quizzes, slideshow presentations, videos, and rubrics.

 Key Standards Supported